-Put another way, at the average age of 21.8, we are asking skiers to start paying almost double for their season pass.
+Put another way, starting at the ripe age of 21, we are asking skiers to start paying almost double for their season pass.

 This age, if you were wondering, is about a year and a half before the average american graduates from college (only 1/3 do so in 4 years).
 And if they do graduate, they’ll have roughly $30,000 in debt.